 5.7.10.2.
-Resolution of a tie break
+Resolution of a tie

-In the case of a tie break, the best dropped score defines the ranking.
-If the tie still exists, the next best dropped score (if enough rounds are flown) defines the ranking.
-If all dropped scores are used and a ranking cannot be achieved, a separate fly-off for the relevant competitors will be flown to achieve a ranking.
-In this case the contest jury will define one task that will be flown for the tie-break fly-off.
+In the case of a tie, the best dropped score defines the ranking.
+If the tie still exists, a separate flyoff for the relevant competitors will be flown to achieve a ranking.
+In this case the contest director will define one task that will be flown for the tie-break fly-off.